SauloCav/React-Native-Calculator/README.md

    npx react-native run-ios
    ```

-## Customization

-You can customize the interface and styles of the components to match your preferences.
-Styles are defined within the components themselves, allowing for easy adjustments of colors, sizes, and layouts.

 ## Contribution

 If you'd like to contribute to this project, feel free to create a pull request.
 I'll be happy to review and incorporate improvements.